programingjd/tiered_server/README.md

   contains the session id

 Both cookies have the maximum lifespan (400 days) because they don't include any sensitive information.
+The login session is much shorter (4 hours), but we want to keep it in an expired state so that we can know which user was logged in.

 API requests return `403 FORBIDDEN` if the session id from the `sid` cookie is missing or expired.